edokan/gazette_extractor/README.md

 Sandra Ambroziak

 Summary:
-The goal of Gazette Reaper was making an experimental system which would extract obituaries from 20th century polish newspapers.
+An experimental system that trains model to extract death notices from 20th century Polish newspapers.
-Furthermore the system makes easier and more efficient work on this topic made by Institute of lingusitics UAM.
+It was created in cooperation with The Institute of Linguistics AMU.

 Used tools:
 - KenLM